ngnrsaa/qflex/docs/rootless-container.md

 ## Build Rootless Image

-To build a rootless qFlex image, run:
+To build a rootless qFlex image and run all tests in it, run:

 ```
 $ bash scripts/create-rootless-container.sh (-|image_folder) [-h -j <p> -x -r -c]